Free education: Countries

+State universities in the Czech Republic, Finland, Germany, Iceland, Norway, Saudi Arabia and Sweden do not charge international students with tuition fees for Ph.D. degrees and in some cases for bachelor's and master's degrees as well.

-In Argentina, education is free since 1949 in every public university, not only for Argentine students, but also for international students willing to study in Argentina.
+In Argentina, education is free since 1949 in every state university, not only for Argentine students, but also for international students willing to study in Argentina.
 Free education is financed by the Ministry of Education.